Data protection declaration & data protection notice

 9. Existence of a right to lodge a complaint

-You also have the right to lodge a complaint with a data protection supervisory authority (Art.
-77 of the GDPR in conjunction with Section 19 of the Federal Data Protection Act (BDSG)).
+In addition, you have the right to lodge a complaint with a data protection supervisory authority (Art.
+77 of the GDPR).
+The supervisory authority responsible for us is the State Commissioner for Data Protection and Freedom of Information in Baden-Württemberg, Heilbronner Straße 35, 70191 Stuttgart, poststelle@lfdi.bwl.de.

 10. Obligation to provide data

-You must provide us with the personal data that is required to establish, execute and terminate a contract or that we are required to collect by law.
-If you do not provide us with the necessary information and documents, we are not permitted to establish or continue your requested business relationship.
+You are only required to provide the personal data necessary for the establishment, performance, and termination of a contract, or data that we are legally required to collect.
+If you do not provide us with the necessary information and documents, we will not be able to establish or continue the business relationship you have requested.

 11. Automated decision-making in specific cases

-In principle, we do not use automated decision-making to establish and execute the business relationship.
-If we use this process in certain individual cases, we will inform you separately if this is required by law.
+As a general rule, we do not use fully automated decision-making processes to establish and conduct our business relationship.
+Should we use such processes in individual cases, we will inform you separately, provided that this is required by law.

 12. Profiling